 How do I care for a leather tote?

 Wipe it down with a damp cloth once a week.
-Apply leather conditioner every 2-3 months (I use Chamberlain's Leather Milk, $16).
+Apply leather conditioner every 2-3 months (Care guidance reflects manufacturer instructions and common buyer experiences.
 Stuff it with tissue paper when not in use to maintain shape.
 That's it.
 Don't overthink it.

 Should I get a tote with a zipper closure?